-Examines the cultural patterns, social structures and social processes among the African Americans in the context of the larger society.
+A focus of the course is the range of theoretical and methodological approaches that scholars have developed to conceptualize the thoughts, styles, and behaviors of African Americans.
+It examines the cultural patterns, social structures and social processes among the African Americans in the context of the larger society.
 It also considers the common heritage, social experience, and various ideas of the descendants of Africa as they interact in America and the world.
-(3 hrs)
+(3 hrs) Fall/Spring